February 2023 North American storm complex: Elsewhere

+In Arizona, 20,000 power outages were reported, with 9,000 in Coconino County and 5,000 in Maricopa County.
+Over 200 mi of I-40 closed, from the New Mexico state line until the junction with US 93.
+In New Mexico, I-40 was also closed to the west of Gallup.
+In Albuquerque, winds gusted up to 73 mph, which left over 12,000 customers without electricity.
+In Utah, at least 110-120 crashes were reported, including on I-15, and I-84.
+In neighboring Nevada, a Care Flight medical flight crashed shortly after takeoff near Stagecoach, killing all five occupants.
+Weather at the time of the crash consisted of steady snow with winds of 20 to 30 mph.
+An investigation by the National Transportation Safety Board is ongoing to determine the cause of the accident.
 In Colorado, over 200 flights were cancelled at Denver International Airport.
 Crashes were reported on I-25 and I-70, causing road disruptions.
 After the storm moved through, Denver set a record for the coldest temperature on record for February 23, at -11 F. On February 25, an avalanche near the Vallecito Reservoir in La Plata County killed two people while another killed one person in La Manga Pass.
-Northward in Wyoming, a large portion of I-80 was closed.
+Northward in Wyoming, a large portion of I-80 and I-90 was closed.
 Snow stranded drivers and caused difficult conditions for first responders, including a near-miss when a semi almost hit a Wyoming Department of Transportation trooper.
+In Washington, snow fell in the Cascade Range and the Northern Rockies.
+The heavy snows, combined with 60 mph wind gusts, hindered efforts to rescue four people from an earlier avalanche, with only one surviving.

 In Seattle, after the storm passed, a record low high temperature of 35 F was set on February 23, breaking the record from the previous year, while a record low temperature of 22 F was set the next morning.
+In Spokane, the high on February 23 was also a record, at only 16 F.